meilisearch/specifications/text/0096-auto-batching.md

 ### 1.1 Summary

-MeiliSearch can automatically group consecutive asynchronous `documentAddition` or `documentPartial` tasks for the same index into a single batch via an automatic batching mechanism.
+MeiliSearch can automatically group consecutive asynchronous documentsAddition or documentsPartial tasks for the same index into a single batch via an automatic batching mechanism.

-#### Summary Key points

-- A `batchUid` field is added on a fully qualified `task` API object.
-- An auto-batching mechanism groups consecutive `documentAddition` or consecutive `documentPartial` enqueued tasks for a similar index when a task is fetched from the FIFO task queue to be processed.
+This auto-batching behavior is enabled by the user through various command flag options.

 ### 1.2 Motivation

-We regularly tell users to batch their documents to speed up the indexing speed.
-We decided to integrate a simple scheduler to automatically batch consecutive tasks for an index to make it transparent for the users and enhance their quality of life using MeiliSearch.
+We have been collecting user pain points regularly over the last year, pointing out the slow indexing.
+We have explained several times to users to make batches containing a maximum of documents to be updated/added to compress the indexing time of specific data structures.

+To make MeiliSearch easier to use, we explored the idea of automatically creating these batches within MeiliSearch before indexing users’ documents.

 ### 1.3 Explanations